rmarscher/react-docs/source/queries.md

 <h3 id="graphql-options">Providing `options`</h3>

 If you want to configure the query, you can provide an `options` key on the second argument to `graphql`, and your options will be passed to [`ApolloClient.watchQuery`](apollo-client-api.html#watchQuery).
-In particular, if your query takes variables, this is the place to pass them in:
+If your query takes variables, this is the place to pass them in:

 ```js
 // Suppose our profile query took an avatar size